kennyjanson1/AI-Image-Classification/README.md

 The dataset was sourced from Kaggle, containing labeled AI-generated and real images.
 Unfortunately, the exact dataset URL is no longer available.

 ## 🧪 How It Works

+1. User uploads an image via frontend.
-1. All images are resized to 32x32 pixels and normalized.
+2. Image is resized to 32x32 pixels and normalized.
-2. A 3-layer CNN is trained using binary crossentropy loss.
+3. The pre-trained CNN model (.h5 file) makes a prediction.
-3. Users can upload an image, and the model predicts its class:
+4. The model predicts its class:
    - Output > 0.5 → **REAL**
    - Output ≤ 0.5 → **FAKE (AI-generated)**

-## 👥 Team Contributions

-- **Model Training & Dataset Preparation:** Teammate
-- **Frontend Development & Flask Integration:** Kenny Janson (me)

-## 💾 Model Export
+## 🧠 Model Training

-Trained model is saved as:
+To retrain the model or test with your own dataset, use the Google Colab notebook below:

+👉 Open in Google Colab ← ([Replace with actual link](https://drive.google.com/file/d/1_c1op6PmpNtQExVVhEgGBJtlegPplhql/view?usp=sharing))

+AI-Image-Classification/
+├── backend/                  # Flask app and model inference │   ├── app.py
+│   └── train(colab).py
+│   └── ai_imageclassifier.h5
+├── dataset/                  # Dataset (REAL / FAKE)
+│   ├── REAL/
+│   └── FAKE/
+├── frontend/                 # React
+│   ├── public/
+│   └── src/
+├── performance/              # Training result visualizations
+│   ├── loss.png
+│   ├── accuracy.png
+│   └── metrics.png
+└── README.md

 📌 Future Improvements
 Use larger datasets with more diversity and resolution.